latex3/unicode-data/README.md

 - `ScriptExtension.txt`

-With the exception of `MathClass.txt`, which is currently not formally part of the Unicode Character Database, all of the data files here are for Unicode 12.1.0.
+With the exception of `MathClass.txt`, which is currently not formally part of the Unicode Character Database, and `BidiMirroring-5-1-0.txt`, which is a data file for Unicode 5.1.0, all of the data files here are for Unicode 12.1.0.

+`BidiMirroring-5-1-0.txt` will never be updated and is included for OpenType font support: While `BidiMirroring.txt` lists all mirror pairs in the current Unicode version, only the pairs from Unicode 5.1.0 are handled directly by the OpenType rendering system.
+All newer pairs have to be handled through font features.

 Requests to include additional Unicode data files in this bundle are welcome.
 Ideally this bundle will act as a single location for all